SamhammerAG/Samhammer.Configuration.Childs/README.md

 #### When to use it

-If you want to deploy multiple production systems (e.g. different customers) and you don´t want to add additional appsettings.json files or use enviroment variables.
+If you want to deploy multiple production systems (e.g. different customers) and you don´t want to add additional appsettings.json files or additional enviroment variables for all of your settings.

 #### How to use it